bluepeter/aws-lambda-nodejs-boilerplate/README.md

+# Simple AWS Lambda Node.js Boilerplate

-This is a simple Node.js AWS Lambda seed to get you going with AWS Lambda.
+This is a simple Node.js AWS Lambda seed to get you going.

 ### Basic